YusufZiya23/AtlantbhPractice/README.md

 assertEquals();

 ### JENKINS
-I also used Jenkins to take advantage of an open source cloud automation server for my smoke testing.
-I build my Jenkins job where it runs every day at 6 in the morning.
+I also used Jenkins to take advantage of a cloud automation server for my smoke testing.
+I created my EC2 console on AWS.
+Then I build my Jenkins job where it runs every day at 6 in the morning.
 I got the results of my test cases on my email as cucumber reports.